This blog is part of a series. Click a link below to read other posts.

 - ŌURA x Natural Cycles Review: How does it compare to fertility awareness charting?

 To use ŌURA x Natural Cycles for ovulation confirmation, you need to either purchase an ŌURA ring or already own one.
-In addition, both Natural Cycles and ŌURA have monthly membership fees, and according to Natural Cycles, users need to purchase both memberships to use Natural Cycles with ŌURA.
+In addition, according to Natural Cycles, users need to purchase memberships to both apps to use Natural Cycles with ŌURA.

 |Membership||Monthly Cost||Annual Cost|